 Painting the walls

 Following on from the plastering I applied two very wet coats of paint and two normal coats.
-This prevented the paint fro drying too quickly and cracking.
+The first two coats of paint were 50/50 water and white emulsion paint.
+This prevented the paint from drying too quickly and cracking.

 Fitting the laminate flooring and thermal underlay

 The underlay I am using for this garden building is a special thermal underlay to add some further insulation to the room.
 I already had a layer of insulation under the floorboards so this is an extra layer for further thermal protection.

 After sweeping and vacuuming the floor it was time to roll out the thermal underlay.
 To help out I used a staple gun to hold the pieces in place.